allaboutapps/backup-ns/README.md

 ## Introduction

-> Please note that this project is currently in a **alpha** state, only used internally at allaboutapps and thus is not yet ready for production use!
+> Please note that this project is currently in a **alpha** state, only used internally at allaboutapps and thus is **not yet ready for production use**!
-> Expect breaking changes, especially when it comes to the configuration and label handling.
+> Expect **breaking changes**, especially when it comes to the configuration and label handling.

-This project extends Kubernetes CSI-based snapshots with an application-aware (also called application-consistent) creation mechanisms.
+This project extends Kubernetes CSI-based snapshots with application-aware (also called application-consistent) creation mechanisms.
 It is designed to be used in a multi-tenant cluster environments where namespaces are used to separate different customer applications.

 Current focus:
 * Simple cli util for backup and restore without the need for operators or custom resource definitions (CRDs).
-* Using the right `mysql` and `pg_dump` version is crucial, by executing the backup in the same pod as the database container, this is always guranteed.
+* Using the proper compatible `mysqldump` and `pg_dump` is crucial when doing dumps!
+By executing these dumps in the same pod as the database container, compatibility is guaranteed.
 * Stick to the primitives.
-Just use cronjobs for daily backup, handle retention with labels.
+Just use k8s `CronJobs` for daily backup and handle retention with labels.
 * Control backup job concurrency on the node-level via flock.
 * Mark and sweep like handling, giving you time between marking and deleting.
 * Low-dependency, only `kubectl` must be in the `PATH`.